Tasty, moist pork filling wrapped with slippery wonton skin, served in hot chicken soup, this pork wonton soup is a perfect treat on cold winter days.

 Use frozen wonton wrappers

-I always keep frozen wonton wrappers in my freezer.
-They come in handy whenever I crave dumplings but haven’t got enough time to prepare the wrappers from scratch.
+I always make my dumpling wrappers (the round type) by hand.
+But for wontons, I use shop-bought, frozen ones (the ultra-thin square type) instead.
+They come in handy when I haven’t got enough time for cooking.
 I leave frozen wrappers in the fridge to thaw overnight and gently separate each wrapper right before assembling the wontons.

 Use chicken stock as soup